 Illustration by Cei Willis

 Besides those admittedly rare anomalies, there are plenty of heroin addicts who inject but, strangely, have never held a syringe themselves.
-There are a number of reasons why that might be, but the main one is arguably because injecting drugs is a lot harder than you’d think, and comes with no instruction manual.
+There are a number of reasons why that might be, but the main one is that injecting drugs is a lot harder than you might think, and needles don't come with instruction manuals.

-Like me, most who do inject have done so since their veins were both healthy and visible.
-However, after a substantial amount of time spent polluting your bloodstream, they tend to become considerably more difficult to detect and use.
+Like me, most who do inject started out with veins that were both healthy and visible.
+However, after a substantial amount of time spent polluting your bloodstream, they tend to become considerably more difficult to detect and tap into.

 After a few years of injecting drugs, I hit a wall; all of my previous injecting sites packed in pretty much simultaneously.
-There were still places I’d never used – some because they were out of reach and others due to common sense – so I persevered for a while.
+There were still spots I’d never used—some because they were out of reach and others because common sense had previously told me to avoid them—so I persevered for a while.
 But as I saw no other short-term alternative, I set out to find a person who could “get” (inject) me.

-I ended up using a selection of different people, all injecting drug users themselves, to inject my drugs for me.
-Most of the time these were people I didn't associate with – or even know very well – as my involvement in the British drugs scene is limited to a regular exchange with my usual supplier.
+I ended up using a selection of different people, all intravenous drug users themselves, to inject my drugs for me.
+Most of the time these were people I didn't associate with—or even know very well—as my involvement in the British drug scene is limited to a regular exchange with my usual supplier.
 After a few months of relying on these people to deliver me a daily supply, the veins in my arms became less visible.
-People began refusing to waste their time, wanting instead to go in my neck or groin – areas I hadn’t injected before – where you could see or feel the vein.
+People began refusing to waste their time, wanting instead to go in my neck or groin—areas I hadn’t injected before—where you could see or feel the vein.
 I didn’t want to start injecting there, but the problem with addiction is that, at times, you can really feel like there’s no other option.

 I always found it strange how I’d unconsciously agree upon the terms of whoever was injecting me.
-How I had so little say on the outcome, regardless of the fact it was my body and my drugs.
-And this is undoubtedly the same for others; I’ve seen injectors get air in a pin, the recipient hoping it’s not going to kill them when it’s injected.
+How I had so little say on the outcome, even though it was my body and my drugs.
+And this is undoubtedly the same for others in similar situations; I’ve seen injectors get air in a pin, the recipient hoping it’s not going to kill them when it’s injected.
 I’ve seen people wipe the end of the pin with their fingers, or push the gear into somebody’s skin instead of their vein (two big no-nos).
 But you’re not in a position to complain because of the worry that you’ll have to find somebody else who will undertake the whole ordeal, possibly losing your hit in the process.

-I spoke to Jane (all interviewees asked to remain anonymous), who – despite a fear of needles – has spent 10 years being injected with heroin.
-She began taking drugs intravenously with an ex-boyfriend, telling me that while she recovered from the breakup of their relationship emotionally, she was coping with the realisation that there was a much stronger physical attachment that needed satisfying: the desire to inject drugs.
+I spoke to Jane (all interviewees asked me to change their names), who—despite a fear of needles—has spent ten years being injected with heroin.
+She began taking drugs intravenously with an ex-boyfriend; she told me that while she recovered from the breakup of their relationship emotionally, she was still coping with the realization that there was a much stronger physical attachment that needed satisfying: the desire to inject drugs.